-In the preceding programs the simulation of motion under the action of gravitational forces is carried out under the assumption that the mass of the central body is much larger than the mass of the orbiting body.
+In the preceding programs of the package PLANETS AND SATELLITES the simulation of motion under the action of gravitational forces is carried out under the assumption that the mass of the central body is much larger than the mass of the orbiting body.
 Hence the more massive central body (the sun in the problem of the planetary motion, or the earth in the problem of satellites orbiting the earth) can be approximately treated as stationary, and the problem is reduced to the investigation of orbital motion of the less massive body in the gravitational field of the other.